Wanderlust Made Me Do It: The Craziest Thing I’ve Done For Travel

 More than that though, wanderlust can lead us to do things we never thought possible of ourselves.
 It might be to fund a trip, improve the experience on the road, or to travel for longer, but there are certain actions we’ll take that can only be driven by that craving to go out and see the world.

 The thing is, wearing contact lenses meant I couldn’t swim without losing one.
 It also meant I’d have to carry a serious amount of lenses and contact lens solution to be stocked for the entire trip.
 Let’s not forget the risk of infection from washing my hands in potentially unhygienic sinks and then needing to stick my fingers near my eyes.
-No, overall, having bad sight was an inconvenience to my travel plans.
+No, overall, having bad eyesight was an inconvenience to my travel plans.

 So, although I’d never before considered it, I decided laser eye surgery was the only option.